stryker2k2/dnd-challenge/server/defcon.md

         [3] Segmentation fault (core dumped).
 Better luck next time.

         [4] Stack Trace: undefined result
-            at bls-party (function: idontwannacry.cs:14)
+            at defcon-party (function: idontwannacry.cs:14)
-            at bls-party (function: youmadcowbro.cs:45)
+            at defcon-party (function: youmadcowbro.cs:45)
-            at bls-party (function: styleguide-for-400.nist:800-63)
+            at defcon-party (function: styleguide-for-400.nist:800-63)

         [5] Username is not in the sudoers file.
 This incident will be reported.

         [>] Return to Main Menu or Disconnect

-[4] Turn off the Christmas Music
+[4] Convince SomaFM to turn off the Music in the Chillout Room

-    You're a mean one, Mr. Grinch!
+    Don't Firewall my Vibes, Chillout Saboteur!

     [>] Return to Main Menu or Disconnect